Free and Sovereign State of Oaxaca

 To the north of the capital are mountains covered in oaks at mid-elevations and then in pine forests at the crest; logging roads on Cerro San Felipe provide access to fine habitat for Dwarf Jay (often with moving flocks of the canopy-dwelling Grey-barred Wren) and a good selection of Montane hummingbirds.

-The Madre del Sur separates the high Oaxacan valley from the Pacific coast lowlands on the Gulf of Tehuantepec; cloud forest at its crest has other specialties (e.g. the Oaxaca endemic Blue-capped Hummingbird).
+The Madre del Sur separates the high Oaxacan valley from the Pacific coast lowlands on the Gulf of Tehuantepec; cloud forest at its crest has other specialties (for example the Oaxaca endemic Blue-capped Hummingbird).
 The Pacific coast lowlands are hot and dry but remnants of thorn scrub still hold West Mexican Chachalaca and Yellow-crowned Parrot.
 The delightful coastal fishing town of Puerto Angel lures tourists but also has breeding boobies on rocks offshore.

 Contributors